doanduyhai/Achilles/README.markdown

     </tbody>
 </table>

-> Warning: thre will be no new features for branches older than **4.2.x**.
+> Warning: there will be no new features for branches older than **5.0.x**.
 Those branches are only supported for bug fixes.
 New features will **not** be back-ported.
 Please upgrade to the latest version of **Achilles** to benefit from new features